Room CFM Context

 A CFM value must travel with the duct route.
 Long runs, elbows, grilles, filters, dampers, roof caps, wall caps, and service panels all affect whether the selected equipment family can actually support the target airflow.

-If the project needs routine filter replacement or cleaning, access belongs in the early review.
+If the project needs routine filter replacement or cleaning, access belongs in the early selection.
 A practical fresh-air or exhaust system is not just the right airflow number; it is also reachable after installation.

 Pressure and Sound

 A room may need a fresh-air unit, an exhaust fan, an inline fan, or a cabinet fan, but the answer changes when pressure path and sound expectation are visible.
-Filters and long duct paths tend to move the review away from a simple airflow lookup.
+Filters and long duct paths tend to move the selection away from a simple airflow lookup.

 For occupied rooms, carry the sound expectation with the airflow target.
 For service rooms, carry access and maintenance notes.
 Those two details keep the product conversation practical.